OReX: Object Reconstruction from Planar Cross-sections Using Neural Fields: Introduction

-In this paper, we introduce \emph{OReX}---a reconstruction approach based on neural networks to estimate an entire shape from its cross-sectional slices.
+In this paper, we introduce \emph{OReX}---a reconstruction approach based on neural networks that estimates an entire shape from its cross-sectional slices.
 Similar to recent approaches, the neural network constitutes the prior that extrapolates the input to the entire volume.
-Neural networks in general have already been shown to inherently induce smoothness \cite{ma2021neural}, and self-similarities \cite{hanocka2020point2mesh}, allowing natural recurrence of patterns.
-Specifically, we argue that Neural Fields are a promising choice for the task at hand.
+Neural networks in general have already been shown to inherently induce smoothness~\cite{ma2021neural}, and self-similarities~\cite{hanocka2020point2mesh}, allowing natural recurrence of patterns.
+Specifically, we argue that Neural Fields~\cite{xie2022neural} are a promising choice for the task at hand.
 Neural Fields represent a 3D scene by estimating its density and other local geometric properties for every given 3D coordinate.
 They are typically trained on 2D planar images, and are required to complete the entire 3D scene according to multi-view renderings or photographs.
 This neural representation is differentiable by construction, and hence allows native geometric optimization of the scene, realized via training.
 We pose the reconstruction problem as a classification of space into ``in'' and ``out'' regions, which are known for the entire slice planes, and thus generate the indicator function which its decision boundary is the output shape.

-The main challenge with applying Neural Fields to this problem is high frequency details.
+The main challenge with applying neural fields to this problem is high-frequency details.
 Directly applying established training schemes \cite{mildenhall2021nerf} shows strong spectral bias, yielding overly smoothed results and other artifacts (Fig.~\ref{fig:basic-nerf}).
-Spectral Bias is a well known effect, indicating that higher frequency is effectively learned slower \cite{rahaman2019spectral}.
+Spectral bias is a well-known effect, indicating that higher frequency is effectively learned slower \cite{rahaman2019spectral}.
 To facilitate effective high-frequency learning, avoiding the shadow cast by the low frequency, we introduce two alterations.
 First, we sample the planar data mostly around the inside/outside transition regions, where the frequencies are higher.
-This sampling is further ordered from low to high frequency regions (according to the distance from the inside/outside boundary), to encourage a low-to-high frequency training progression.
+This sampling is further ordered from low to high-frequency regions (according to the distance from the inside/outside boundary), to encourage a low-to-high-frequency training progression.
 In addition, we follow recent literature and allow the network to iteratively infer the result, where later iterations are responsible for finer, higher-frequency corrections \cite{alaluf2021restyle,song2020denoising}.